-Place these data loggers throughout your facility and receive all data automatically at your PC.
+Place these on-premise data loggers throughout your facility and receive all data automatically at your PC.
 No retrieving data from loggers.
 This is the easiest and most cost-effective way to create a scalable monitoring network.
 Compatible with Replaceable Sensors which make calibration easy and fast.
-Simply order a new sensor with a calibration and you can swap out the old for the new eliminating any downtime and keeping you in comliance.
+Simply order a new sensor with a calibration and you can swap out the old for the new eliminating any downtime and keeping you in compliance.

 - New Replaceable Sensors

 - Email and Text alerts available

 - Eliminates the need to change charts and pens

 - Data automatically downloaded to your computer wirelessly

 - Loggers continue to log in the event of a power outage

 These loggers, while wired, are compatible with the WiZARD2 monitoring system and software.
 Use them in conjunction with your WiZARD2 system or without!
 They allow you to monitor locations that would have previously been cost prohibitive to monitor wirelessly.
 Additionally, the extension probe shown in the images is an optional accessory: A895.